An annual film series recreating the weekend matinees of yester-year!

 Feature themes (bi-weekly): Weird Crimes, War is Hell, Weimar Silent Masterpieces, Song & Dance, Super Disaster!, Special Ides of March show (March 16 only), Kaiju Attack!

-The final three weeks of the 2020 series were cancelled due to a statewide pandemic lockdown.
+The final three weeks of the 2020 series were cancelled due to statewide pandemic lockdown.

 Serial: The Fighting Devil Dogs (1938) – 12 episodes